arpitbbhayani/articles/blogs/mistaken-beliefs-of-distributed-systems.md

 # Myth 1: The network is reliable;

 No. The network is not reliable.
 There are packet drops, connection interruptions, and data corruptions when it is transferred over the wire.
-There are network outages, router restarts, and switch failures.
+In addition, there are network outages, router restarts, and switch failures.
 Such an unreliable network has to be considered while designing a robust Distributed System.

 # Myth 2: Latency is zero;